hoelzer-lab/rnaflow/README.md

 /path/to/reference_annotation_2.gtf
 ```

+You can add a [build-in species](#build-in-species) to your defined genomes and annotation with `--species XXX --include_species`.

+`--species` is also an identifier for the downstream pathway analysis.
+Available are WebGestalt set enrichment analysis (GSEA) for `hsa`, piano GSEA with different settings and consensus scoring for `hsa`, `mmu` and `mau`.

 #### Build-in species

-We provide a small set of build-in species for which the genome and annotation files are automatically downloaded from [Ensembl](https://www.ensembl.org/index.html).
+We provide a small set of build-in species for which the genome and annotation files are automatically downloaded from [Ensembl](https://www.ensembl.org/index.html) with `--species XXX --include_species`.
 Please let us know, we can easily add other species.

 | Species      | three-letter shortcut | Genome                              | Annotation                                    |
 | ------------ | --------------------- | ----------------------------------- | --------------------------------------------- |